jack-greenberg/portfolio/content/home/projects/can-bootloader.md

 <img src="/usbasp.jpg" width="30%" />

-Historically, whenever we wanted to update the firmware on our circuit boards, we had to use an _in-system programming (ISP) dongle_ and plug into each board manually.
+Historically, on our Formula team, whenever we wanted to update the firmware on our circuit boards, we had to use an _in-system programming (ISP) dongle_ and plug into each board manually.

 This often meant opening up enclosures, and required us to have a large programming header on each board, adding height and exposed copper.

 ---

-As a personal project, I developed a bootloader for the ATmega16m1, the microcontroller we use on the team, that allows us to update the firmware of _any_ ECU on our CAN bus.
+I developed a bootloader for the ATmega16m1, the microcontroller we use on the team, that allows us to update the firmware of _any_ ECU on our CAN bus.

 <br />

+This means:

 * No more programming dongles
 * No more opening enclosures